kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 View page in browser to test if `footer.php` include is working

+So now we have the exact same end result we had when all our code was inside `index.php` but the benefit of our new approach is that our code is more modular and maintainable.

 ## Proper Way to Include CSS in WordPress

-In a static HTML page, you use LINK elements to point to the CSS files.
+In a static HTML page, you use `<link>` elements to point to the CSS files.
 In WordPress the proper (and secure) way to include CSS is through the `functions.php` page.

+## functions.php
+When we add our theme_styles() function it will give us the ability to line up all our css and dynamically inject them into the HTML that the PHP in WordPress dynamically creates.

 Add this to `functions.php`